A golden sesame bagel, stuffed with delicious fillings and grilled to oozy, toasted perfection.

 Cast your mind back…

 Bagel toast is a really nostalgic treat for me.
-If you frequented Israeli bus stations in the 1990s (and who didn’t?!) you’ll probably know where I’m coming from.
+If you frequented Israeli bus stations in the 1990s (and who didn’t?!) you’ll probably remember them too.
 Alongside the falafel, bourekas, burgers and miscellaneous other street food, there was always a bagel toast stand – where giant sesame seeded bagels were overloaded with a combination of delicious fillings and grilled in a toastie press till crisp, hot and golden.

-There was all manner of different options to go inside your bagel toast, including (but not limited to):
+There were all manner of different options to go inside your bagel toast, including (but not limited to):